TEV protease: Specificity

-As a biochemical tool
+Application as a biochemical tool

 One of the main uses of this protein is for removing affinity tags from purified recombinant fusion proteins.
 The reason for the use of TEV protease as a biochemical tool is its high sequence specificity.
 This specificity allows for the controlled cleavage of proteins when the preference sequence is inserted into flexible loops.
-It also makes it relatively non-toxic in vivo as the recognized sequence scarcely occurs in proteins.
+It also makes TEV protease relatively non-toxic in vivo as the recognized sequence scarcely occurs in proteins.

 Although rational design has had limited success in changing protease specificity, directed evolution has been used to change the preferred residue either before or after the cleavage site.

+In recent developments, a next-generation TEV protease variant called Numacut has been engineered using a combination of AI-guided rational design, allosteric network analysis, and smart mutagenesis.
+This variant demonstrates efficient and scarless cleavage at ENLYFQ↓X motifs, where virtually all amino acids (except proline) are tolerated in the P1' position, significantly expanding its biotechnological applicability.

 However, TEV protease does have limitations as a biochemical tool.
 It is prone to deactivation by self-cleavage (autolysis), though this can be abolished through a single S219V mutation in the internal cleavage site.
 The protease expressed alone is also poorly soluble, however several attempts have been made to improve its solubility through directed evolution and computational design.
-It has also been shown that expression can be improved by fusion to maltose binding protein (MBP) which acts a solubility enhancing partner.
+It has also been shown that expression can be improved by fusion to maltose binding protein (MBP) which acts a solubility-enhancing partner.

+A more recent solution is offered by the Numacut variant, which combines multiple stabilizing and solubility-enhancing mutations.
+Numacut is expressed in high yields in E. coli, exhibits significantly improved solubility, and remains stable across a broad range of pH, salt concentrations, and buffer additives.
+In contrast to the wild-type enzyme, it can also be lyophilized and stored at room temperature, enhancing its applicability in industrial and pharmaceutical settings.

-TEV protease has been reported to show a 10-fold loss of activity at 4 °C. TEV protease shows loss of activity at temperatures above 34 °C.
+TEV protease has been reported to show a 10-fold loss of activity at 4 °C. TEV protease shows loss of activity at temperatures above 34 °C. The original TEV protease required the presence of reducing agent for high activity, which could interfere with the function of proteins containing disulfide bonds.
+After incorporation of various mutations, later "superTEV protease" versions are highly active in the presence or absence of reducing agent.

 The molecular weight of this enzyme varies between 25 and 27 kDa depending on the specific construct used.